 The best situation is for the dog to be housed in a foster home with someone that can evaluate the dog's personality traits and house behavior.
 The dog should be exposed to a variety of situations, including ample time loose in the house, outdoors in a kennel run, public exposure and crating time if possible.
 Often valuable information can be gathered during foster care that will help make a successful permanent home match.
 If possible the dog should be evaluated for at least 3 weeks to give the dog time to start adjusting and showing its true behavior.
 This is especially important if the dog does not have any prior known history.

 In an emergency situation the dog can be boarded at a commercial kennel until a foster home can be found.
-If a dog must be boarded at a commercial kennel the rescue fund will pay up to $9.00 / day for no loner than two weeks.
+If a dog must be boarded at a commercial kennel the rescue fund will pay up to $50.00 / day for no longer than 15 days.
 During that time the local club or person (with help from the rescue committee if needed) is expected to find proper foster care or absorb the balance of the bill for service.
-As last resort the rescue program will pay to relocate an adoptable dog to a suitable foster home with prior approval from the Rescue Coordinator.

 - It is recommended that the person meet the dog and then wait to think about the decision for at least 24 hours before adopting the dog.
 This helps prevent emotional impulse purchases and committed owners will make a second trip to get the dog.